sean-7777/Java-The-Ultimate-Tutorial-To-Get-You-Started/docs/index.md

 #### Inheritance!!

 The best way to reuse code and utilize java's OOP principles!
-You will also learn how to answer to the question, *Why Java is the best language for minecraft*?.Let's dive right in!
+You will also learn how to answer to the question, *Why Java is the best language for Minecraft*?.Let's dive right in!

 # Unit 3!